 Welcome to Horse Lover Health Coach located at The Yard Equine Center.

-When your show horse is ready, Here at The Yard Equine Center, we also provide a beautiful and safe environment for show horses transitioning into retirement, ensuring they enjoy a peaceful and fulfilling life well into their golden years.
+Here at The Yard Equine Center, we provide a beautiful and safe environment for show horses transitioning into retirement, ensuring they enjoy a peaceful and fulfilling life well into their golden years.

 Coach Vickie